Rescue teams evacuate flood-ravaged Australian town

 Surging floodwaters have cut off the town of Wujal Wujal in Queensland state, engulfing houses, washing away roads and forcing some trapped residents to shelter on roofs.

-The largely Aboriginal settlement, in one of the most disadvantaged regions in Australia, has borne the brunt of a major flooding disaster that unfolded in the wake of a tropical cyclone.
+The largely Aboriginal settlement, in one of Australia’s most disadvantaged regions, has borne the brunt of a major flooding disaster that unfolded in the wake of a tropical cyclone.

 “We know that we’ve only got about another day’s worth of water in that town,” he told national broadcaster ABC on Tuesday.